The benefits of organic traffic are the holy grail of digital marketing. They come from a highly targeted and cost-effective source of traffic.

 Here are other questions related to organic traffic that we have not discussed in the article.

-Check your website’s “bounce rate” and make changes to decrease the number of people who leave your website after viewing only one page.
-A high bounce rate can signify that your website isn’t providing visitors with what they’re looking for, so make sure your content is relevant and helpful.
+1: Check your website’s “bounce rate” and make changes to decrease the number of people who leave your website after viewing only one page.

-Use the “Behaviour > Site Content > All Pages” report to see which pages on your website are most popular (and least popular).
-Then, focus on creating more content that is likely to be popular with your audience.
+2: Use the “Behavior > Site Content > All Pages” report to see which pages on your website are most popular (and least popular).

-Use the “Acquisition > Channels > Organic Search” report to see which keywords people are using to find your website.
-Then, focus on creating content that is optimized for those keywords.
+3. Use the “Acquisition > Channels > Organic Search” report to see which keywords people are using to find your website.